fechan/blog/_posts/2019-12-19-vein-mining-strategies-with-computercraft-2.md

 Once again, you *could* define every case like the up case and it would work.
 But just like in the tree traversal, when you do the back case, you might as well do the left and right cases while you're doing the full circle to look backwards and forwards again.
 Unlike the tree traversal however, *you still have to define those cases separately,* because sometimes you'll end up in a situation where you've already inspected the back block but not the right or left block.
 If you don't define the left and right cases, the back case won't run and the left and right blocks don't get inspected.

-There is a separate optimization to make the front/left/right case into one big case to make the code smaller because they only differ by the amount and direction you turn before and after inspection, but I'll cover that later.
+There is a separate optimization to make the front/left/right case into one big case to make the code smaller because they only differ by the amount and direction you turn before and after inspection.
+I'll cover that later.

 ## Back case optimization
 Like the back case of the tree traversal method, we can do the left and right cases while we're in the process of turning backwards and unturning.
 The added complexity here is that we have to recalculate the block we're looking at each time we turn.
 We want to store the resulting orientation of turning left once into `leftOrient`, the resulting destination block into `leftDest`, and traverse into that block if it's ore.
 If we do this three times, we get to inspect the left, back, *and* right block whenever we want to inspect backwards.
 Sweet!
-Then we just turn left again to return to facing forwards.
+Then we just turn left to face forwards again.

 {% highlight lua %}
 ...